mmfb/card_game/README.md

  * The user is in the matches page

 1. In the matches page the user presses one of the available matches.
-2. The game page is shown with the Score Board with both players names and state and the turn.

-1. In the matches page the user presses one of the available matches.
-2. The game page is shown with the Score Board with both players names and state and the turn.
+2. The game page is shown with the Score Board with both players names and state, and the game turn.

+---

+---
+ ## Cenario 3: Two authenticated users playing
+ **Pre-conditions**
+ * Both users are already registered and authenticated
+ * Both users are in the game page
+ * Both users are in the same game that just started
+ * First user, which will call player one, got the first turn while the second user, player two, is waiting for his turn

+1. On the start of the game Player One sees on the Score Board that it is his turn to play and the opponent is waiting.
+Since it is his turn a button to end the turn shows on the bottom right.
+2. On the start of the game Player Two sees on the Score Board that the opponent got the first turn and he is waiting
+3. Player One presses the button to end the turn.
+The button disapears and the score board now says that it is the opponent's turn and that he is waiting.
+4. A moment after Player One finishes the turn Player Two sees that it is now his turn and that the opponent is waiting.
+The button to end the turn is also made visible in the bottom right.

 ---